ScriptJayT/Articles/The Electron Saga/Elec-3.md

 ## Layout

 First of; creating a dir *classes* in */front/logic* and a *app.js* file in the same folder.
-Then loading the *app.js* file as a module.
+Then linking the *app.js* file as a module.

 <small>/front/index.html</small>